stackbit-projects/interesting-chili-f8ad4/content/pages/index.md

         subtitle: Detailed reports
         content: >
           Walk-throughs of my previous projects with detailed explanations of the execution.
-Become inspired and gain insight.
+Gain insight and become inspired.
         actions:
           - label: See Past Work
             url: /faq